linuxdeepin/unilang/README.md

 One of the technical reasons for this situation is that many designs are too focused on specific requirements and lack of consideration of the general factors of long-term evolution of the language, and their applicability outside the expected target areas drops sharply, which is not universal enough; or they fail to balance universality and complexity.
 This makes the application field slightly deviate from the expectation and exposes the limitations of the original design.
 Even if users knows how to improve a language, they will encounter practical difficulties in development of the language and eventually give up.

 If new options are put forward without avoiding this situation, it will only further hinder the solution of the problem.
-Therefore, on the basis of meeting the needs, we hope that the new language can truly achieve universality in a deeper way - by reducing the built-in *ad-hoc* features specifically for individual problem areas and replacing them with a more general set of primitive features.
+Therefore, on the basis of meeting the needs, we hope that the new language can truly achieve universality in a deeper way - by reducing the built-in *ad-hoc* features specifically for individual problem domains and replacing them with a more general set of primitive features.

 > Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary.